suncoast-devs/handbook/lessons/js-intro/variables.md

 order: 3
 ---

-Like in most modern programming languages, in TypeScript we store information in `variables.` Variables are placeholders with meaningful names that we use to store a value so that we can refer to it later.
+Like in most modern programming languages, in TypeScript, we store information in `variables.` Variables are placeholders with meaningful names that we use to store a value so that we can refer to it later.

 # Variable Naming Rules

 The names of variables, called identifiers, conform to certain rules.

-A TypeScript identifier must start with a letter, underscore (`_`), or dollar sign (`$`); subsequent characters can also be digits (`0-9`).
+A TypeScript identifier must start with a letter, underscore (`_`), or a dollar sign (`$`); subsequent characters can also be digits (`0-9`).
 Because TypeScript is case sensitive, letters include the characters "`A`" through "`Z`" (uppercase) and the characters "`a`" through "`z`" (lowercase).
-Some examples of legal names are `Number_hits`, `temp99`, `$credit`, and `_name`.
+Examples of legal names are `Number_hits`, `temp99`, `$credit`, and `_name`.

-There are four ways we can assign a variable in TypeScript
+There are four ways we can assign a variable in TypeScript.

 |                   |                                                                                 |
 | ----------------- | ------------------------------------------------------------------------------- |